 Use this command to input your What's Best! license key.

-If you have already purchased a larger version of What's Best!, you will find your What's Best! license key enclosed with your CD.
-Please enter the license key in the text box exactly as it appears, including all hyphens, and press the OK button.
-If you have requested and received a license key via e-mail, even a trial key, you may copy-and-paste it directly into the space provided (Ctrl-C to copy, Ctrl-V to paste).
+If you have already requested and received a license key, even a trial key, you may copy-and-paste it directly into the space provided (Ctrl-C to copy, Ctrl-V to paste), then select OK.